AdharshMMsft/DotNet_Emailer/README.md

 # DotNet_Emailer
 An email application using Dotnet which works on Azure Communication Services (EaaS).
 It is still under test.
 Need to add some features.
+[Refer ISSUES]